 SoPs are annual accountability agreements between Victorian public healthcare services and the Minister for Health.
 They outline the key performance expectations, targets and funding for the year as well as government service priorities.

-The Department of Health and Human Services has a role as a systems manager to ensure SoPs are consistent with the strategic plans of public health services, and are aligned to government policy directions and priorities.
+The department has a role as a systems manager to ensure SoPs are consistent with the strategic plans of public health services, and are aligned to government policy directions and priorities.

 SoPs consist of four parts: